 NCCCO conducts audits of Practical Test Sites and Practical Examiners in accordance with the accreditation requirements of the American National Standards Institute (ANSI).

-Practical Test Sites and Practical Examiners are selected for audits on the basis of a variety of criteria, including random selection, in response to issues reported by candidates, unusually high or low pass rates, new Test Sites, or probationary Examiners.
+Practical Test Sites and Practical Examiners are selected for audits for of a variety of criteria, including random selection, in response to issues reported by candidates, unusually high or low pass rates, new Test Sites, or probationary Examiners.

 Once a site has been selected for audit, the Test Site Coordinator or company representative from the site may be notified by letter from NCCCO prior to the scheduled audit day.
 In addition, the Auditor will contact the Test Site Coordinator or company representative to verify the testing date and the site address.
 Unannounced audits may also be conducted.